episerver/content-delivery-js-sdk/CONTRIBUTING.md

 ## Do you have questions about the source code?

-* Ask any question about how to use this code on the [Episerver World forum](https://world.episerver.com/forum/).
+* Ask any question about how to use this code on the [Optimizely World forum](https://world.optimizely.com/forum/).